Utah Administrative Code

 (7) Maximum room occupancy shall be one mother and her newborn infant or infants.

-(8) Each birthing room shall have a window in accordance with R432-4-23(5).
-Windows with a sight line which permits observation from the exterior shall be arranged or draped to ensure patient privacy.
+(8) Windows in a birth room with a sight line which permits observation from the exterior shall be arranged or draped to ensure patient privacy.

-(10) A toilet room with direct access from the birthing room shall be accessible to each birthing room.
+(10) A toilet room with direct access from the birth room shall be accessible to each birth room.

-(b) A toilet room may serve two patient rooms.
+(b) A toilet room may serve two birth rooms.

 (c) All toilet room fixtures shall be handicapped accessible and shall have grab bars in compliance with ADA/ABA-AG.

-(11) Newborn infant resuscitation facilities, remote from facilities serving the mother, including electrical receptacles, oxygen, and suction shall be immediately available to each birthing room in addition to resuscitation equipment provided for the mother.
+(11) Newborn infant resuscitation equipment, including electrical receptacles, oxygen, and suction shall be immediately available to each birth room in addition to resuscitation equipment provided for the mother.
 Portable oxygen and suction equipment shall be permitted.

-(12) A separate room for storage of maintenance materials and equipment shall be provided.
+(12) A mechanically exhausted area for storage of facility maintenance materials and equipment shall be provided and may be combined with the environmental services room.

 (13) Special surgical lighting is not required.

-(14) An examination light shall be provided in each patient room.
-The light, if portable, shall be immediately accessible.
+(14) An examination light shall be readily available in each birth room.

 health care facilities